daveprowse/terraform-004/opt-02-fish/opt-02-instructions.md

 `fish_config`

 That will open a browser tab with all of the configuration options for Fish.

+Also, if you like to use aliases you can build them in:

+`~/.config/fish/fish_config`

+For example, to use `ti` as an alias for `terraform init` (saving you keystrokes) you would add:

+`alias ti='terraform init'`

+*Add as many as you want!*

+> Note: The original Fish option is to use the `abbr` command.
+You still can, for example: `abbr --add 's' 'sudo'`.
+More information about that at: https://fishshell.com/docs/current/cmds/abbr.html.

 Restart the virtual machine when done.
 Verify that you can now use the Fish shell by default.